ODIM-Project/ODIM/README.md

       - odimra_kafka_client.key
       - odimra_kafka_client.crt

-     The following files are copied in the path: `/etc/kafkacert/`
+     The following files are copied in the path: `/etc/kafka/conf/`
       - kafka.keystore.jks
       - kafka.truststore.jks

+     The following files are copied in the path: - /etc/zookeeper/conf
+      - zookeeper.keystore.jks
+      - zookeeper.trustore.jks

     The following files are copied in the path: `/etc/plugincert/`
       - rootCA.crt